nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <h2 id="listing-all-recipes-list"> Listing all recipes: <code class="language-plaintext highlighter-rouge">list</code></h2>

 This feature allows you to **list all recipes** you currently have.
-This feature is useful after using the add, edit and delete commands to make changes to the recipe list, as it shows you the updated list.
+This feature is useful after using the add, edit and delete commands to make changes to the recipe list, as it shows you the updated list.<br>
 **Format**: `list`<br>
 **Examples**:<br>
 * `list`

 <h2 id="clearing-all-entries-clear"> Clearing all entries: <code class="language-plaintext highlighter-rouge">clear</code></h2>

 This feature allows you to **delete all recipes** that are currently stored on the recipe manager.
-Users may use this to clear all data when starting to use the app or when they wish to clear all data.
+Users may use this to clear all data when starting to use the app or when they wish to clear all data.<br>
 **Format**: `clear`<br>
 **Examples**:<br>
 * `clear`

 <h2 id="exiting-the-program-exit"> Exiting the program: <code class="language-plaintext highlighter-rouge">exit</code></h2>

-Exits the program.
+Exits the program.<br>
 **Format**: `exit`<br>
 **Examples**:<br>
 * `exit`